chenyukunJoshHub/fileDroppa/README.md

 ```

 ##### fileUploaded
-Outup param which gives all current files uploaded.
-Can be used to update the lise or notify user
+Output param which provides all current files uploaded.
+Can be used to update the list of files.
+All files will be provided to the callback

 ```
         <div fileDroppa (fileUploaded)="fileUploaded($event)">